SIC Classification Methodology

 - Operational keywords and industry terminology

-- Comparable business profiles for repeatability checks
+- Comparable business profiles used for repeatability and consistency checks

 Assignment workflow

-Related references: SIC Code Lookup Directory · Structure of SIC Codes · SIC vs NAICS
+Related references: SIC Code Lookup Directory | Structure of SIC Codes | SIC vs. NAICS

 Quality checks